What Is Road Pattern?

 Disadvantages Of Rectangular Or Block Pattern:

-1. From the safety point of view, these roads are not considered as safe.
+- From a safety point of view, these roads are not considered safe.

 2. Radial Pattern:

 The radial pattern of the road network is the circular type of pattern.

 Depending on its layout, the radial pattern is further divided into three types.
 They are as follows:

 This type of road pattern is basically the combination of radial and block patterns.
 A network of roads radiates from the center in the outwards direction with a block pattern.

 The space between the networks of roads can be utilized for the construction and development of the area, town, or city.

 - It is safer compared to a rectangular pattern.